MicrosoftEdge/WebView2Feedback/specs/LoaderDllFolderPath.md

+# Background
+For some reasons, there are some developers want to specify the path of 'WebView2Loader.dll' explicitly.
+So we add a API to enable it.

 # Description
 We add new `LoaderDllFolderPath` properties in `CoreWebView2Environment`.
 The API allow end developers to specify the folder's path where the `WebView2Loader.dll` is exited.